 The Brooks Hyperions did quite well in our testing and research.
-You can see from the chart below that they were top performers in all the aspects that matter for lightweight racing flats.
+You can see below that they're top performers in all the aspects that matter for lightweight racing flats.

-Generally, to get more responsiveness you'll find yourself in a more robust shoe with a thicker, less flexible sole.
-Rebound is also achieved by using a tough upper with minimal flex or give, especially compared to the somewhat stretchy mesh upper of the Altra Solstice.
-We'll reiterate here that the Hyperion is best employed on short, fast runs, and its sole is firm, not plush, so middling responsiveness shouldn't really be a detractor for most runners.
+Generally, to get more responsiveness, you'll find yourself in a more robust shoe with a thicker, less flexible sole.
+A prominent example of that would be the maximalist HOKA ONE ONE Arahi, with its massive slab of firm EVA.
+The rebound is also achieved by using a tough upper with minimal flex or give, especially compared to the somewhat stretchy mesh upper of the Altra Solstice.
+We'll reiterate here that the Hyperion is best employed on short, fast runs, and its sole is firm, not plush, so middling responsiveness shouldn't be a detractor for most runners.

 When it comes to lightweight racing flats, there's a line that has to be straddled between comfort and performance.
 The Hyperion leans a little closer to the performance side, especially for runners with wider feet.
 That's not a huge concern if you're focusing on 5Ks and shorter runs.
 The thin BioMoGo DNA midsole is just barely thick enough to protect the midfoot and forefoot from the road, but the extra 10mm of sole at the heel does a good job of protecting the heel.